SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/environment-variables.md

 So if we pasted the `SENTRY_DSN` value here, we would have the same problem: the sensitive value would be committed to the repository.

-Here's the deal: the `.env` file is meant to store, non-sensitive, *default* values for your environment variables - usually values that are good for local development.
+Here's the deal: the `.env` file is meant to store non-sensitive *default* values for your environment variables - usually values that are good for local development.
 This works because *after* Symfony loads `.env`, it looks for *another* file called `.env.local`.